 Learning to love yourself again for who you are and not what others tell you to be.

 First of all, no matter where you are in your life’s journey of rediscovery and healing, No matter where you are in your journey.
-Congratulate yourself for taking steps to overcome a harrowing and traumatic experience both emotionally, psychologically and sometimes physical, when no physically violence is involved, emotional abuse takes a toll on our physical health, from adrenaline fatigue to blood pressure, illness, lots of things.
+Congratulate yourself for taking steps to overcome a harrowing and traumatic experience both emotionally, psychologically and sometimes physical.
+When no physical violence is involved, emotional abuse takes a toll on our physical health, from adrenaline fatigue to blood pressure, illness, lots of things.

-Congratulate yourself for now choosing every day to no longer participate in the narcissist deeply hidden slow mental abuse, congratulate yourself for working out what is very hard to see.
-Congratulate yourself for taking positive steps forward, for making a choice to change direction in your life, to find your happiness and your joy.
+Congratulate yourself, for now, choosing every day to no longer participate in the narcissist’s deeply hidden slow mental abuse.
+Congratulate yourself for working out what is very hard to see.
+Congratulate yourself for taking positive steps forward, for choosing to change direction in your life, to find your happiness and your joy.

-When you start to feel whole within yourself and not need someone else to complete you, you’ll know if you’ve found the right one or someone to walk away from.
-When you fill your own cup up, create your own inner happiness, shifting away from those moments to the great moments, it’s ok to not be ok all the time, in fact, it’s normal, learning to Handel who you are, how you think and how you feel.
+When you start to feel whole within yourself and do not need someone else to complete you, you’ll know if you’ve found the right one or someone to walk away from.
+When you fill your own cup up, create your own inner happiness, shifting away from those moments to the great moments, it’s ok to not be ok all the time.
+In fact, it’s normal learning to Handle who you are, how you think and how you feel.

-When know and recognise that any relationship is given and take.
+When you know and recognise that any relationship is give and take.
 You’ll happily give to those who are willing to give to you.
 When respect and manners are no longer being served, you now know to leave the table.

 No longer making excuses for other people’s bad behaviour.
 Knowing how someone behaves is a reflection of them, not you, always be kind to others, even if that kindness is walking away, don’t let how others act towards you affect how you feel, their bad behaviour is their responsibility only, your response is your responsibility.

 Knowing that your empathy and compassion is always a good thing.
-It’s beautiful, you are special, worthy, loveable and you have greatness within you.
+It’s beautiful, you are special, worthy, loveable, and you have greatness within you.
 You’ll know that you need to apply those to yourself before others.
-You need to create the best of you to give the best of you, even when you’re feeling at your worst, like the plain, you put the oxygen mask on yourself first, so you can be at your best to help others, good people will walk with you, we all make mistakes, we all have flaws, good people will see those flaws and making you flawless, they see imperfections as what makes you perfect, they’ll see vulnerabilities as strengths, they’ll see kindness as quality.
-Be who you want to be, good people will be right with you at your worst on those bad days when you’re overwhelmed with emotions and on those good days when you’re feeling so lucky.
+You need to create the best of you to give the best of you, even when you’re feeling at your worst, like the plain, you put the oxygen mask on yourself first, so you can be at your best to help others, genuine people will walk with you, we all make mistakes, we all have flaws, genuine people will see those flaws and making you flawless, they see imperfections as what makes you perfect, they’ll see vulnerabilities as strengths, they’ll see kindness as quality.
+Be who you want to be.
+Genuine people will be right with you at your worst on those bad days when you’re overwhelmed with emotions and on those good days when you’re feeling so lucky.